|

 Hush Puppies frying in a skillet.

-There are a couple of stories as to how hush puppies got their name, all with the same idea that the crispy little fritters were thrown to dogs to silence them from barking.
+There are a couple of stories as to how Hush Puppies got their name, all with the same idea that the crispy little fritters were thrown to dogs to silence them from barking.
 I am glad that my puppies don’t bark when we make these because I really don’t want to have to share our hush puppies with them.

 Hush puppies on a plate.